sherwyn11/Skyplay-NN/README.md

 <img src='Readme_requirements/nn.png'/>

 ## Where Are They Used?
-Today, neural networks are used for solving many business problems such as sales forecasting, customer research etc. They have turned into a very popular and useful tool in solving many problems such as text Classification and Categorization, Regression, pattern recognition, Named Entity Recognition (NER), Part-of-Speech Tagging, Language Generation and Multi-document Summarization, anomaly detection, decision making, Machine Translation, computer vision, and others.
-For example, Speech Recognition has many applications, such as home automation, mobile telephony, virtual assistance, hands-free computing, video games, and so on.
+Today, neural networks are used for solving many business problems such as sales forecasting, customer research etc. They have turned into a very popular and useful tool in solving many problems such as text Classification and Categorization, Regression, pattern recognition, Named Entity Recognition (NER), Part-of-Speech Tagging, Language Generation and Multi-document Summarization, etc.

 ## What are Parameters & Hyperparameters
 A model parameter is a configuration variable that is internal to the model and whose value can be estimated from data.
 Parameters are key to machine learning algorithms.
 Hyperparameters are adjustable parameters that must be tuned in order to obtain a model with optimal performance.
 They are the part of the model that is learned from historical training data and are often not set manually by the practitioner.